OXID-eSales/oxideshop-user-documentation/operation/coupon-series/coupon-series.rst

    :width: 650
    :class: with-shadow

-   Fig..: Creating a coupon series
+   Fig.: Creating a coupon series

 After the customer has added products to the shopping cart, he/she can enter a coupon code or a coupon number in the appropriate field in the first ordering step.

 Depending on the coupon series settings, multiple coupons for one order or one coupon for multiple orders may be used.
 If multiple coupons can be used for an order, they will only be accepted if the total order amount is greater than €0.00.

-After the coupon has been submitted, the shop will check its validity and accept or reject it with a corresponding note.
+After the coupon has been submitted, the OXID eShop will check its validity and accept or reject it with a corresponding note.

-If the coupon code has been accepted by the shop, the coupon will be marked as reserved in the database.
+If the coupon code has been accepted by the OXID eShop, the coupon will be marked as reserved in the database.
 Upon completion of the order, the coupon will be marked as used and will receive references to the order and the customer as well as a timestamp.

 Coupons can also be removed from the cart overview.